ryan-mcclue/musings/tower-of-knowledge.md

 MIDI (Musical Instrument Digital Interface) 3 byte messages that describe note type, how hard pressed and what channel Useful for sending out on MCU
-FRAM (ferrous) is non-volatile gives same access properties as RAM
+FRAM (ferroelectric) is non-volatile gives same access properties as RAM

 The ART (Android Runtime) is the Java Virtual Machine that performs JIT bytecode compilation of APK (Android Package Kit)